el2718/FastQSL2/README.md

   * **targetCurlB_out**: to export **CurlBs, CurlBe**
 -----------------------------
 ## Products
-For fastqsl\.pro, the results is given by the structure **qsl**, can be returned by the keyword QSL, or can be saved as odir+fstr+'.sav'.
-For example, the elements q can be accessed by qsl.q.
+For fastqsl\.pro, the results is given by the structure **qsl**, can be returned by the keyword qsl, or can be saved as odir+fstr+'.sav'.
+For example, the elements **q** can be accessed by qsl.q.

 For fastqsl\.py, the results is given by the dictionary **qsl**, can be returned by the return of the function fastqsl, or can be saved as odir+fstr+'.pkl'.
-For example, the element q can be accessed by qsl['q']
+For example, the element **q** can be accessed by qsl['q']

 Possible elements in **qsl** are:
-  * csFlag, delta, lon_delta, lat_delta, r_delta, arc_delta, RK4Flag, step, tol can also appear, their meanings are the same as the input keywords
+  * **csFlag, delta, lon_delta, lat_delta, r_delta, arc_delta, RK4Flag, step, tol** can also appear, their meanings are the same as the input keywords
   * **seed**:    the coordinates of the output grid for the launch of tracing, its units are same as x{yz}a if stretchFlag
   * **arc**:      longitude (in radian) and latitude (in radian) of the arc on the great circle from point0 to point1.
 It appears when csflag and sphericalflag are invoked, so then arc is seed[0:1, \*, 0]
   * **q**:        squashing factor $Q$, see  [Titov_2002_JGRA_107_1164](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2001JA000278) and [Titov_2007_ApJ_660_863](https://iopscience.iop.org/article/10.1086/512671)